Citation, DOI and article data

 Clinical presentation is usually with deformity and pain (present only during periods of rapid growth) 3,4.
 If pain occurs when the child is older, this should raise the concern of malignant transformation or pathological fracture.
 If involvement of the lower limbs is significant, leg length discrepancy may occur.

-The aetiology of enchondromatosis has been associated with post-zygote state mutations during development.
+The etiology of enchondromatosis has been associated with post-zygote state mutations during development.
 More interestingly, it has been reported that the PTHrP (parathyroid hormone-related protein) receptor has been implicated as a gene responsible for cases of enchondromatosis in patients with a family history of mild skeletal dysplasia in their male parents.

 Once the individual stops growing then in general, so do the enchondromas.
 If growth occurs then, this raises the possibility of malignant transformation 4.

 There is an increased risk of chondrosarcoma occurring later in life.
 The risk has been reported to be up to 25-30% at 40 years 1,2.
-Additionally, there is an increased risk of developing gliomas, pancreatic and juvenile granulosa cell tumours of the ovary 7,8.
+Additionally, there is an increased risk of developing gliomas, pancreatic and juvenile granulosa cell tumors of the ovary 7,8.

 They can occur anywhere but most frequently involve the short tubular bones of the hands and feet.
 Most patients have bilateral involvement but often significant asymmetry 4.